Overview of the speciality

 The assessment requirements listed below are specific to ACEM PEM Training.
 FACEM Training Program trainees will also be required to complete all relevant assessments of the FACEM Training Program.

-A number of the assessments completed for FACEM Training can also be certified towards PEM Training, provided the placement in which they are being undertaken and patient they are being completed on is also contributing to ACEM PEM Training time requirements.
+A number of the assessments completed for FACEM Training can also be certified towards PEM Training, provided the placement in which they are being undertaken and patient they are being completed on is also contributing to ACEM PEM training time requirements.

-New PEM Training Portal
+PEM Training Platform

 In-Training Assessments